Subang Jaya: History

 The site was formerly a rubber plantation called Seafield Estate.
 Originally part of Klang District, it would later be handed over by the municipality of Petaling Jaya.

 Developed by Sime UEP Properties Berhad, the property development arm of the Malaysian conglomerate Sime Darby, construction of Subang Jaya began on 21 February 1976 with 342 units of terrace and shophouses.
 Sime UEP completed all residential developments in the township in June 1988 and commercial development continued after that.
 Meanwhile, Sime UEP began clearing land for the development of USJ.
 In 1999, Sime UEP began the development of Putra Heights which is located on the southern end of Subang Jaya.

 The population of Subang Jaya in 1988 was estimated to be around 55,000 to 70,000.

 In 1997, Subang Jaya received the status of a municipality, elevating the Petaling District Council to Subang Jaya Municipal Council.
 The municipal comprise the areas administered by the former Petaling District Council, as well as some areas transferred from Petaling Jaya, Puchong and Shah Alam.
-This means that the MPSJ municipal holds local government authority not only in the Subang Jaya city centre, but also USJ, Putra Heights, Batu Tiga, Bandar Sunway, Puchong, Bandar Kinrara, Seri Kembangan, and Balakong.
+This means that the MPSJ municipality holds local government authority not only in the Subang Jaya city centre, but also USJ, Putra Heights, Batu Tiga, Bandar Sunway, Puchong, Bandar Kinrara, Seri Kembangan, and Balakong.
 In parliamentary terms, Subang Jaya's municipal area covers the parliamentary constituency of Puchong and Subang in its entirety, as well as parts of Kota Raja which mainly cover Putra Heights.
 On the west side of Subang Jaya, Batu Tiga covers areas like Subang Hi-Tech Industrial Park, Taman Mutiara Subang, Taman Subang Mas and Tropicana Metropark.
 Subang Jaya city itself lies within the Subang constituency, while Seri Kembangan and Puchong fall within the Puchong constituency.
 In December 2019, it was officially announced that Subang Jaya's municipality will be upgraded to a city council after a long 5-year wait since MPSJ's application in 2014.

 Governance

 Since 2013, the Dewan Rakyat parliamentary constituency of (P104, formerly as Kelana Jaya) is represented by Wong Chen of the Pakatan Harapan-People's Justice Party (PKR) while the Selangor State Assembly seat of Subang Jaya is represented by Michelle Ng Mei Sze from the Pakatan Harapan-Democratic Action Party (DAP).

+Chinese form majority constituting over half of the population.
+Malays are a substantial minority at around a third of the population and Indians are significant at around a sixth of the population.
+The data includes Puchong and Seri Kembangan which forms a major part of Subang Jaya city.

 Demographics

 As of 2020, Subang Jaya was populated by 902,086 residents, making it Malaysia's fourth most populous city.
 Subang Jaya which is its core city consists of major towns like Puchong, Seri Kembangan and Seri Serdang.
-Most of the population are Chinese followed by Malays, Indians and others.
+Majority is Chinese followed by Malays, Indians and others.